 "Democrats have numbers.
 This is one of their favorite issues, so I think it is going to be difficult, at best," Chaffetz said.

 The D.C.
-Council passed the ordinance on a 12-1 vote Tuesday, setting off shouts of reproach to council members from local ministry — who caused such an uproar that security officers and D.C. police were called in to clear the hallway outside the council's chambers.
+Council passed the ordinance on a 12-1 vote Tuesday, setting off shouts of reproach from local ministry — who caused such an uproar that security officers and D.C. police were called in to clear the hallway outside the council's chambers.

 The Washington Post reported that the lone dissenter on the council, former D.C.
-Mayor Marion Barry, said, "All hell is going to break lose" in D.C. because of the ordinance.
+Mayor Marion Barry, said, "All hell is going to break loose" in D.C. because of the ordinance.